Tsunamis in lakes: Lake Kivu

+A potential limnic eruption at Lake Kivu could occur either through the gradual accumulation of dissolved gases to saturation over time or through triggering by volcanic or seismic activity.
+In such an event, large volumes of carbon dioxide and methane—estimated at over 400 billion cubic metres—may rapidly exsolve from deep waters, producing a rising column of gas and water that displaces the lake surface.

+The resulting disturbance may initially drive vertical displacement, with water rising up to approximately 25 m (82 ft) above lake level, before spreading outward across the surface.
+The disturbance can extend over areas exceeding 1 km in width and may develop over the course of up to a day.
+Surface waters may move away from the source at speeds of 20–40 m/s (about 45-90 mph) generating waves that may reach heights of 10–20 m (33–66 ft) although their size and behavior remain difficult to predict.

+Secondary effects may include flooding along shorelines and downstream systems such as the Ruzizi River, where sudden increases in lake level could produce rapid downstream surges.
+In addition, the release of dense gas clouds may pose a hazard to surrounding areas, as carbon dioxide-rich gas can accumulate in low-lying regions and displace oxygen.
+The scale and behavior of such events remain uncertain and depend on lake conditions and triggering mechanisms.

 Modern examples

 Askja

 At 11:24 PM on 21 July 2014, in a period experiencing an earthquake swarm related to the upcoming eruption of Bárðarbunga, an 800m-wide section gave way on the slopes of the Icelandic volcano Askja.
 Beginning at 350m over water height, it caused a tsunami 20–30 meters high across the caldera, and potentially larger at localized points of impact.
 Thanks to the late hour, no tourists were present; however, search and rescue observed a steam cloud rising from the volcano, apparently geothermal steam released by the landslide.
 Whether geothermal activity played a role in the landslide is uncertain.
 A total of 30–50 million cubic meters was involved in the landslide, raising the caldera's water level by 1–2 meters.